natmegsweden/meeg_course/tutorial_06_connectivity.md

 This is a 3x3 grid showing the coherence spectra for each pair of channels.

 > **Question 6.1:** Look at the coherence spectra in connectivity plot and compare plots across the diagonal.
 Why are the plots mirrored across the diagonal?
+Would you expect the same if you looked at Granger causality?

 We are not limited to estimating connectivity between only a few sensors.
 For the next part, we calculate the coherence between all sensors.
 First, select one sensor that will be the reference sensor.
 This is not a reference in the same sense as the reference for EEG.
 Here it means the sensor that we use to calculate coherence between this sensor and all other sensors; i.e. one-to-all connectivity.
 Sometimes this is also called the "seed".